Now we have an enzyme called serrapeptase being tried for straightening a bent penis caused by Peyronies Disease.

 Only two cases of an adverse effect were ever reported.
 PubMed:PMID: 11019569 [PubMed - indexed for MEDLINE]

 It has been recommended for the pain associated with erection during Peyronies Disease by some practitioners.
-And it may be helpful in this way until the bent penis has been straightened.
+And, it may be helpful in this way until some straightening has been achieved.

-But, Serrapeptase is just not an effective product for straightening a bent penis caused by Peyronies Disease.
+But, it is just not an effective product for penile straightening.

 Since this is an enzyme, if you take it with food, it will lose most of it's power digesting proteins in the stomach.
 So normally these would be taken between meals.